chaosparrot/talon_hud/README.md

 - Multiscreen setups and how to best work with those, maybe with multiple preference files per monitor
 - Multi-drag to drag every widget simultaniously
 - Splitting out topics from text boxes into seperate text boxes
+- Proper in-flow documentation that other packages can push content to

+Known issues
+---
+- Line breaks not being properly rendered if they do not contain additional characters
-- Fix lines being improperly placed height wise
+- Lines are improperly spaced height wise when rendering rich text
+- Text panel footers on second page seem to have text go through the footer

 If any of these ideas seem cool for you to work on, give me a message on the talon slack so we can coordinate stuff.